abhishek-kumar-code/Redfish_Public/Specification.md

 The HEAD method differs from the GET method in that it MUST NOT return message body information.
 However, all of the same meta information and status codes in the HTTP headers will be returned as though a GET method were processed, including authorization checks.

-* Services may support the HEAD method in order to return meta information in the the form of HTTP response headers.
+* Services may support the HEAD method in order to return meta information in the form of HTTP response headers.
 * Services may support the HEAD method in order to verify link validity.
 * Services may support the HEAD method in order to verify resource accessibility
 * Services shall not support any other use of the HEAD method.